This post and its photos may contain affiliate links, view our disclosure policy.

 4. I Walk With Vanessa, and I Forgive Alex By Kerascoët

-These two books help all children learn how to deal with difficult events in their life.
+These two books help all children learn how to deal with difficult events in their lives.

 From bullying to forgiveness, these books have no words and allow children to focus on the pictures and discussion that comes from looking closely at each illustration!